percona/percona-toolkit/CONTRIBUTE.md

 #Contributing guide
 ##How Can I Contribute?
 ##Reporting Bugs
 Before creating bug reports, please check this list as you might find out that you don't need to create one.
-When you are creating a bug report, please include as many details as possible.
+When you create a bug report, please include as many details as possible.
 You can use this template to structure the information.

 ###Before Submitting A Bug Report
 - Ensure you have carefully read the documentation.
 Percona Toolkit is a mature project with many settings that covers a wide range options.